mozilla-services/docs/source/sync/storageformats.rst

 --------------------

 These were used by an old version of Sync which was deprecated in early 2011.
-Historical information is `available <https://wiki.mozilla.org/index.php?title=Labs/Weave/Developer/Crypto&oldid=200527>`_.
+Historical information is `available here <https://wiki.mozilla.org/index.php?title=Labs/Weave/Developer/Crypto&oldid=200527>`_.

 These versions should not be in active use and should all be upgraded to a newer storage format.